wja123/mern-to-do-list/README.md

-## Built a to do list using MongoDB, Expressjs, Reactjs and Nodejs
+## A to-do list app using MongoDB, Expressjs, Reactjs and Nodejs

 A demo version is hosted on Heroku [here.](https://merrn-todo.herokuapp.com/)